patthoege/hangmangame-pp3-python/README.md

 ### Features Left to Implement
 - Keep track of the scores for each gaming session and create a leaderboard to store the best scores
 - Implement multiple difficulty levels.
+- Django framework to implement styling and a structured layout.

 [Back to top](<#table-of-contents>)